 One of the goals of the relativistic heavy ion program is to study the properties of matter at high temperature and high density.
 The explorations at the Relativistic Heavy Ion Collider (RHIC) indicate that that at c.m. energies of 200 GeV per nucleon pair indeed such system is formed with novel properties as characterized through the particle production [1-4].
-Part of these conclusion relies on comparison to elementary pp collisions, where such nuclear effects should not be present.
+Part of these conclusions rely on comparison to elementary pp collisions, where such nuclear effects should not be present.
 The RHIC experiments have also explored Au+Au and Cu+Cu collisions at 62.4 GeV, an intermediate energy between that at the SPS (18 GeV) and that where the bulk of the RHIC heavy ion program is performed at 200 GeV.
 The 62.4 GeV was chosen to match the highest energy where data were obtained in the ISR experiments.
 Thus, to minimize the systematic uncertainty for the comparisons to the heavy ion data a brief run with (polarized) pp at 62.4 GeV was carried out to collect pp reference data by the BRAHMS, PHENIX and STAR experiments.
-Thus, at this point in time extensive set of pp reference data have been collected at these two energies.
+Thus, at this point in time an extensive set of pp reference data have been collected at these two energies.

 In addition to the pp comparison data there is an extensive spin program at RHIC.
-It had long been envisioned that BRAHMS could contribute to the studies using the transversely polarized beams with studies of pions at large momenta at forward angles.
+It has long been envisioned that BRAHMS could contribute to these studies using the transversely polarized proton beams by measuring pions at large momenta at forward angles.
 Part of run-5 and run-6 was dedicated to such measurements.

-There is current interest in understanding the large transverse single spin asymmetries (SSA) observed under these conditions in the energy range from 20 to 200 GeV in the framework of different approaches to pQCD.
-Main theoretical efforts to account for the observed has been on the role of transverse momentum dependent (TMD) partonic effects in the structure of the initial transversely polarized nucleon[5] and the fragmentation process of a polarized quark into hadrons[6].
+There is current interest in understanding the large transverse single spin asymmetries (SSA) observed at moderate to large values of $\mathbf{x}F$ in the energy range from 20 to 200 GeV in the framework of different approaches to pQCD.
+The main theoretical efforts to account for the observed SSA have focused on the role of transverse momentum dependent (TMD) partonic effects in the structure of the initial transversely polarized nucleon[5] and the fragmentation process of a polarized quark into hadrons[6].
 Higher twist effects ("twist-3") arising from quark-gluon correlation effects have also been considered as a possible origin of SSA[7,8].
-To validate such an approach that is based of pQCD it is key to see how well pQCD describes inclusive data at high rapidities.
+To validate such an approach that is based on pQCD it is key to see how well pQCD describes inclusive data at high rapidities.

-The contribution presents results of inclusive pp reactions at 200 and 62.4 GeV, and comparisons to pQCD at both energies.
+This contribution presents results of inclusive pp reactions at 200 and 62.4 GeV, and comparisons to pQCD at both energies.
 Transverse spin results from 62.4 and 200 GeV are also described and compared to model calculations.